House and outbuildings

 Please note: Buggies and rucksacks just don’t mix with fragile artefacts and you will be asked to leave these in the porch (limited space on busy days).

 You'll find a taste of Victorian England in our award-winning kitchen.
-Talk to our costumed guides about the recipes they're cooking today, the cooking techniques and utensils being used.
+Talk to our costumed guides about the recipes they're cooking today, the cooking techniques and utensils being used; you can join in too.

 Children can try on mob caps and aprons and discover more about what it was really like to be a Victorian servant.